top of page

 Crown

-A crown may be needed when a large cavity caused the removal of a tooth.
-A crown is typically bonded to the tooth by dental cement.
-Sometimes it refers to a dental cap, a type of dental restoration that completely caps or encircles a tooth or dental implant.
+A crown may become necessary when a large cavity necessitates the removal of a significant portion of the tooth.
+Typically, a crown is securely bonded to the tooth using dental cement.
+With advancements in dental technology, such as intraoral scanners, preparing the crown impression has become more precise and efficient.
+A crown, also referred to as a dental cap, serves as a comprehensive dental restoration that fully encircles or caps the tooth or dental implant.

 time.png